Fools Garden: Background

 In 1987, Volker Hinkel and Claus-Dieter Wissler founded the music project called Magazine.
 Together they recorded two songs: "W. A. R." (this song was dedicated to the Gulf War) and "A Time of Life".
 Later in 1991, Hinkel entered the University of Stuttgart, where he became acquainted with Peter Freudenthaler, who studied multimedia technology.
 Prior to starting his studies at the university, Peter Freudenthaler had already participated in several musical groups and worked as a piano tuner.
 Having learned that Freudenthaler also composed music, Hinkel asked him for recordings of his songs ("Sandy" and "Tell Me Who I Am"), and later invited him to Magazine.
 Hinkel reworked Freudenthaler's arrangement of "Lena", which was the first work of the Hinkel/Freudenthaler duo.

 Despite being Germans, the musicians made the decision to write songs in English, as they felt that English was more suitable to their music and the performers who inspired them sang in English as well.

 Together they rearranged their compositions and recorded them on a compact cassette.
-Via Steffen Koch (who became the band's producer for the next few years), this cassette got to Gunter Koch.
+Via Steffen Koch (who became the band's manager for the next few years), this cassette got to Gunter Koch.
 He listened to Magazine's songs, appreciated them and agreed to collaborate with the band on following recordings.
 Being inspired by the performance of Oasis, Blur and The Beatles, the musicians chose to play Britpop, despite the fact that it was extremely difficult to achieve any commercial success playing such music, since dance music and techno were especially popular in Germany in those years.

 After a while, Hinkel and Freudenthaler discovered a newspaper advertisement, in which it was proposed to record an album for 130 DM.
 This is how Magazine was recorded.
 In addition to the songs recorded on the promo cassette, the album included two songs written by Hinkel with Claus Wissler, as well as a cover version of the song "I Am the Walrus" by The Beatles.
 This limited edition album was the precursor for the promo album Fool's Garden - Man in a Cage (simply abbreviated as Fool's Garden) released in 1991.
 They also decided to include a cover version of the song "Cry Baby Cry", which was sung by Volker Hinkel, as well as the songs "Scared" and "No Flowers By Request", which Hinkel recorded with Claus Wissler.
 In order to perform the recorded material live, it was decided to invite bassist Thomas Mangold, keyboardist Roland Röhl and drummer Ralf Wochele, and rename the band to Fool's Garden.
 According to Peter Freudenthaler, the name "Fool's Garden" was the most consistent with the band's philosophy and suited the description of its members.

 The newly formed band played their first gig in 1991 — Fool's Garden performed as the opening act for Sidney Youngblood in Böblingen.